terrorizer1980/litmus/Tutorial:-use-Litmus-to-execute-acceptance-tests-with-a-sample-module-(MoTD).md

 ```
 > git clone https://github.com/puppetlabs/puppetlabs-motd.git
 ```
 This will bring a local copy of the module to your machine.
-Now you will rebase to the Litmus branch.
+You can rebase to the Litmus branch `puppet_litmus` or run them directly on the master branch.
 ```
 # Change directory to the module you just brought down
 > cd puppetlabs-motd
+# if you don't want to make changes on master
 > git checkout puppet_litmus
 ```

 ### Install the necessary gems for the module.